 These are also easy to care for machines, and consumer reviews back this up.
 You should periodically wipe down the monorail with a soft cloth and put a bit of oil on the chain, but otherwise there’s no real upkeep required.

 Although you’ll pay more for a Concept 2 rower than you will for a basic one, you’re definitely getting what you pay for and then some.
-Notable features include several comfort features such as padded handlebars, an ample seat with smooth, gliding action and even heel cups to prevent your feet from slipping down too far.
+Notable features include several comfort extras such as padded handlebars, an ample seat with smooth, gliding action and even heel cups to prevent your feet from slipping down too far.

-The Model D, around $960 on sale, is the most popular model and the best selling rowing machine in the world today.
+The Model D, at around $945 on sale, is the most popular model and the best selling rowing machine in the world today.
 It is available in light gray or black, and includes an advanced PM5 monitor with Bluetooth and ANT+ wireless capability, smooth and quiet flywheel operation, nickel plated chain, high adjustability and durable construction.

 The Dynamic is the newest model in the lineup, and costs around $1,250 on sale.
 It is more geared towards competitive rowers, and differs from the Model D and E in that the footrest is not stationary; rather it moves with you as you row.
 So your upper body stays in a very controlled range of motion, while your feet move out and in.
 This most closely replicates the feel of rowing on the water.

 As far as the home user is concerned, the Model D and Model E are definitely the best choices.
 For the more serious, competitive rower, the Dynamic will most closely replicate that outdoor on-water feel.